The Killer's Game: Release

 The Killer's Game was released in the United States and Canada on September 13, 2024.
 It released on VOD and digital platforms on October 4, 2024.

 Reception

 Box office

 The Killer's Game grossed $5.4 million in the United States, and $523,260 in Russia, for a worldwide total of $5.9 million.

 In the United States, The Killer's Game was released alongside Speak No Evil and Am I Racist?, and was projected to gross around $5 million from 2,623 theaters in its opening weekend.
 The film made $1.06 million on its first day, including $300,000 from Thursday night previews.
 It took in $2.6 million, finishing seventh for the weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 36 out of 100, based on nine critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it a 63% overall positive score, with 45% saying they would definitely recommend it.